 - With the other hand, the therapist grasp the distal end of the patient’s affected leg and flex the leg to a right angle (90°) at the knee.

 - The therapist then gradually lifts the patient’s upper leg i.e the examiner passively abducts and extends the patient’s hip with the knee flexed to 90°.

 - With one hand the upper iliac crest (pelvis/greater trochanter) should be stabilized to prevent the patient’s pelvis anterior tilting.

 - While the extension of the hip allows the iliotibial band to pass over the greater trochanter (pelvis) of the femur.
 This step is very important as this test is performed for detecting iliotibial band tightness.

 - After that, the therapist then slowly lower the leg towards the table.

 If the TFL and ITB are tight, the leg would remain in an abducted position and does not fall to the table, and the patient would experience lateral knee pain.
 Therefore, this indicates the positive Ober’s test.

-If the TFL and ITB is normal, the leg will slowly drop down towards the table, and the patient won’t experience any pain.
-Therefore, this indicates the negative Ober’s test.
+If the TFL and ITB are normal, the leg will slowly drop down towards the table, and the patient won’t experience any pain.
+Therefore, this indicates the negative Ober test.